shennmue/prototeam/README.md

 # prototeam
-We are trying to build our own console !
+We are trying to build our own console from hardware to software !
 :D